 Step Scoring 1 Does the customer require physical intervention, physical restraints, or chemical restraints?
 If YES, STOP.
 Give the customer a score of 3.
 If NO, continue to step 2.
 NOTE If a chemical restraint is used, confirm that it is prescribed specifically for this behavior 2 Can the customer be verbally redirected with difficulty?If YES, STOP.
-Give the customer a score of 2.If No, continue to step 3.
+Give the customer a score of 2.If NO, continue to step 3.

 3 Is the customer easy to verbally redirect?
 If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 4.
 4 Does the customer's behavior not need intervention?
 If YES, STOP.
 Give the customer a score of 0.
 If NO, the customer meets some scoring criteria above, go back to step 1.

-Term Definition A medication prescribed specifically to stop or reduce the self-injurious behavior.
-Physical devices that restrict movement to protect a customer from injury.
+Term Definition Chemical restraints A medication prescribed specifically to stop or reduce the self-injurious behavior.
+Physical injury Any damage to a person's body which can range from minor to life threatening.
+Examples include: cuts, scratches, bruises, bite marks, burn marks, blindness, and broken bones.
+Physical restraints Physical devices that restrict movement to protect a customer from injury.

 The customer is diagnosed with Asperger's and is not DD eligible.
 His mother reports that when he gets overstimulated, he bangs his head against the wall or floor at least once a day.
-She said that this behavior has caused bruising, frequent headaches, and dizziness.
+She said that this behavior has caused bruising, and cuts on forehead.